By Dr Harsh Sharma, DHMS, BHMS

-A few indicative details of all medicines are being given below to give an idea about the scope of these medicines.
+I am giving a few indicative details of all medicines below to give an idea about the scope of these medicines.
 This does not in any way mean that one should start taking these medicines with limited knowledge and understanding of the disease and these medicines.
 It is best to stay under the treatment of a qualified and an experienced homeopathic doctor for the treatment of Lupus.

 Sepia- One of the best Homeopathic medicines for SLE starting around menopause

 In cases where lupus begins around or just after menopause, Sepia is one of the best homeopathic medicines for SLE.
 There are hot flashes with weakness and increased sweating.
 The patient may tend to faint easily.
 The mental picture is such that the patient is irritable and is indifferent to her close family members too.